microsoft/tracelogging/LTTng/README.md

 For more information, see the [LTTng Documentation](https://lttng.org/docs/v2.10/).

+### Avoid Logging from Inline Functions

+This library uses a custom linker section to aid in the event registration process.
+Unfortunately, this technique can lead to issues such as compilation failure or unexpected runtime behavior when used in combination with inline functions.

+Because of this, you should avoid calling TraceLoggingWrite from within an inline function.
+This includes any function or method definition which appears _inside_ of a C++ class/struct definition (as these are implicitly inlined).

+For additional background regarding this problem, see [this Stack Overflow answer] as well as [this issue on the GCC Bugzilla].

+[this Stack Overflow Answer]: https://stackoverflow.com/questions/35091862/inline-static-data-causes-a-section-type-conflict/35441900#35441900
+[this issue on the GCC Bugzilla]: https://gcc.gnu.org/bugzilla/show_bug.cgi?id=41091

 ## Dependencies

 This project depends on the lttng-ust library.
 To build this library, you will need liblttng-ust-dev version 2.10 or later.